 When I sell a katana or Chinese jian I am not selling a product I am selling part of my life, part of my soul.

 I teach Kendo and that is practice with a bamboo sword shinai.
 This is the start.
 It is then a natural progression to go to a real sword.
 So in my efforts to get affordable swords for my students I started making real swords from there on.
 When I began I thought it was easy to make a sword but as I got further into the making I learnt there is more and more to learn.
 I began to make swords and it was at least five years before I learnt what a sword is.
 When you know more, then you know there is even more to it than this.
 The more you know, the more you understand you don't know it all.
 So I will continue to study Kendo, Iaido, Chinese swords and swordsmithing until I die.

 CSG: Is there anything else you would like to say about your swords, swordsmanship, or sword smithing?

-Master Chen: Finally I want to express my thanks to all of them that have supported me morally and in sprit.
+Master Chen: Finally I want to thank many people.
+I want to express my thanks to all of them that have supported me morally and in sprit.

 In the begining I had a lot to learn and I lost a lot of money but these people stayed with me.
 I want to honor them as best I can.
 They believed in me and my work and understood my dedication to the tradition and love of sword making.